Local-global principles for multinorm tori over semi-global fields: Semi-global fields and Patching

 \subsection{Overfields of a semi-global field}

-For a semi-global field $F$ and a regular proper model $\XX$ of $F$, one can associate three different kinds of overfields of $F$.
+For a semi-global field $F$ along with a regular proper model $\XX$ as in the previous paragraph, one can associate three different kinds of overfields of $F$.
 We describe them below and discuss how they are related to each other. \\

-For any point $x$ of $\XX,$ let $R_x$ be the local ring at $x$ on $\XX,$ $\hat{R}_x$ the completion of the local ring $R_x,$ $F_x$ the fraction field of $\hat{R}_x$ and $\kappa(x)$ the residue field at $x.$ \\
+For any point $x$ of $\XX$, let $R_x$ be the local ring at $x$ on $\XX,$ $\hat{R}_x$ the completion of the local ring $R_x,$ $F_x$ the fraction field of $\hat{R}_x$ and $\kappa(x)$ the residue field at $x.$ \\